BasisResearch/Autumn.cpp/README.md

 # Bleeding Edge
-We welcome and hope to receives contributions in the following modules:
+We welcome and hope to receive contributions in the following modules:
 - `python_test_mpl_ci.py` This is used for headless CI testing.
 - `python_test` is a faster interface under development, but is not working properly, use `python_test_mpl.py` instead.